shamirlabs/docs/docs/testnet/install/manual/prepare/own-clients.md

 COMPOSE_FILE=docker-compose.yml # Change this (docker compose file name)
 ```

-Once you have changed all the above values, continue configuring your node in [Secure your setup](../secure).
+Once you have changed all the above values, continue setting up your node in [configure your setup](../configure).